uwsampa/grappa/README.md

 Quick Start
 -------------------------------------------------------------------------------
 Ensure you have the dependences described above.
-Then:
+Then checkout the code:

 ```bash
 git clone git@github.com:uwsampa/grappa.git